mahmutyukselmert/learndash-integrity/README.md

 ## Installation

 1. Purchase the original LearnDash plugin from [LearnDash Website](https://www.learndash.com/).
-2. Replace the `learndash-integrity.php` file with the one provided by us in this package.
+2. Follow the instructions in the `includes/class-prevent-concurrent-login.php` file provided by us.

 ## Support and Contact
 For support and inquiries related to installation and development of this plugin, please contact us at [mahmutyukselmert@gmail.com](mailto:mahmutyukselmert@gmail.com).